Boduru/Water-Shader-Mod/README.md

 - [License](#license)

 ## Introduction
-Water Shader Mod is a Minecraft mod that adds water reflection and refraction to the game to make water look more realistic.
+The Water Shader Mod is a Minecraft mod that adds water reflection and refraction to the game to make the water look more realistic.
-The Water Shader Mod is highly inspired by the [Water Shader Mod](https://minecraft.fr/1-1-water-shaders/) for Minecraft 1.1 by Necrowizzard.
+This mod is highly inspired by the [Water Shader Mod](https://minecraft.fr/1-1-water-shaders/) for Minecraft 1.1 by Necrowizzard.
 However, it does not borrow any code from the original mod.

 ## Features